The WRC Holdings Group

 Statements of Intent for WRC Holdings Group

-This Statement of Intent (SOI) is prepared in accordance with Section 64 and Schedule 8 of the Local Government Act 2002.
+Statements of Intent (SOIs) are prepared in accordance with Section 64 and Schedule 8 of the Local Government Act 2002.

 The SOI sets out the performance measures, targets, objectives and activities of Holdings and forms a major part of the companies’ accountability relationship with its shareholder, Wellington Regional Council.

-Council issued a Statement of Expectations to Holdings in December 2021 as prescribed in section 64b of the Local Government Act 2002.
-This statement (available below) has been taken into account when completing the SOI.
+Council issues a Statement of Expectations to Holdings each year as prescribed in section 64b of the Local Government Act 2002, and this is taken into account when completing the SOI.

 Wellington Regional Economic Development Agency